soodoku/studio/README.md

 ## Testing on Android

-You can test AudioBook Buddy on an Android device or emulator:
+You can test AudioBook Buddy on an Android device or emulator by leveraging its PWA capabilities:

 1.  **Prepare PWA Assets**:
     *   Ensure you have `icon-192x192.png` and `icon-512x512.png` files in the `public/` directory.
-You may need to create or download suitable icons.
+These are referenced in `public/manifest.json`.
+You may need to create or download suitable icons if they don't exist.
+    *   Verify that `public/manifest.json` is configured correctly and linked in `src/app/layout.tsx`.
 2.  **Serve the App**:
-    *   For development: Run `npm run dev` (typically on `http://localhost:9002`).
+    *   For development testing: Run `npm run dev` (typically on `http://localhost:9002`).
+    *   For production testing (recommended for more realistic PWA behavior):
-    *   For production testing: Run `npm run build` then `npm start` (this might run on a different port like 3000 by default).
+        *   Run `npm run build`
+        *   Run `npm start` (this might run on a different port like 3000 by default, check the output).
 3.  **Find Your Computer's IP**:
     *   On your computer, find its local network IP address (e.g., `ipconfig` on Windows, `ifconfig` or `ip addr` on macOS/Linux).
 It usually looks like `192.168.x.x` or `10.0.x.x`.
 4.  **Access from Android**: